How to measure

 Because of the heightened customer satisfaction, employee engagement can lead to higher sales, repeat business, customer referrals, and increased profitability.

 Engaged employees tend to contribute to a positive workplace culture that attracts and retains top talent.
-A positive workplace culture and a low employee turnover rate can contribute to the organisation's success in the long term.
+A positive workplace culture and a low employee turnover rate can contribute to the organization's success in the long term.

 How to improve your employees' engagement